Mindfulness Based Stress Reduction 101: How to Get Started

 In all who practice it, MBSR allows higher brain function, positive effects on the immune system, lowered heart rate and blood pressure, mental clarity and calmness, and improved attention and focus.
 All of these claims are the results of medical and scientific studies from around the globe, which proves that MBSR is not merely a passing fad or carnival quackery.

-Practising MBSR is Making a Change for the Better
+Practicing MBSR is Making a Change for the Better

 So now that you know that MBSR is a life-changing practice and it can help with a wide variety of health and personal issues, how do you actually do it?
 Is there a certain technique?
 Is it difficult?